-Wes Unseld, NBA Rookie of Year and MVP in 1969, dies at 74
+Wes Unseld, NBA rookie of year and MVP in 1969, dies at 74

 Wesley Sissel Unseld was born March 14, 1946, in Louisville, Kentucky, where he won two state championship at Seneca High School and then stayed home for college, attending the University of Louisville.

-He averaged 20.6 points and 18.9 rebounds over his four years with the Cardinals, earning him the prime draft spot right behind No. 1 selection — and future Bullets teammate — Elvin Hayes.
+He averaged 20.6 points and 18.9 rebounds over his four years with the Cardinals.

 In the NBA, Unseld averaged 10.8 points and 14 rebounds for his career.